reinierdevalk/abtab/README.md

 # Dependencies
 ## Command-line interface
 If you are using Windows, it is strongly recommended to install a Unix-like environment and command-line interface (CLI) such as [Cygwin](https://www.cygwin.com/), [Git Bash](https://gitforwindows.org/), or [MSYS2](https://www.msys2.org/).
-The remainder of this `README` assumes the usage of such a CLI (Cygwin).
+This `README` assumes the usage of such a CLI (Cygwin).

 ## Package manager
 Installing and updating dependencies is done easiest and most efficiently using a command-line package manager.

 Common native command-line package managers for macOS are [Homebrew](https://brew.sh/), [MacPorts](https://www.macports.org/), or [Anaconda](https://www.anaconda.com/)'s `conda`.
 In this `README`, Homebrew is used.

 Native command-line package managers for Windows, such as [Chocolatey](https://chocolatey.org/) or [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/), cannot be run from a Unix-emulating CLI -- so on Windows, you are restricted to the built-in package manager of your Unix-emulating CLI.
 Git Bash and MSYS2, for example, provide access to `pacman`, and Cygwin uses its own [`setup`](https://www.cygwin.com/install.html) tool, a package manager that is run independently of the CLI.
-In this `README`, Cygwin is used.

-## Bash
+## Bash (macOS users only)
 The current version of `abtab` requires Bash 4.2 or higher.
 To check your Bash version, run

     $ bash --version